bphelan/RMCUserGuide/README.md

 **Step #1:** Clone or download the RMC project source into `YourProject/Plugins` (the RMC plugin source should be under `YourProject/Plugins/RuntimeMeshComponent/Source` after you've done this).

-NB: The official RMC repository does not currently compile for UE4.24 with VS17/19.
-[Until the fix is merged, use this fork instead.](https://github.com/bphelan/RuntimeMeshComponent)

 **Step #2:** Modify `YourProject/Source/YourProject/YourProject.Build.cs`, adding the following line:

 ```c#